How to apply for help

 You must provide original documentary evidence of the following:

-It is important that we can be sure of your identity when you make a claim.
+It's important that we can be sure of your identity when you make a claim.
 We may need to ask you about your background and look at official documents you have to support the information you give us.

-We will ask for two forms of identification from you and you need to make sure that you can provide these when you make your claim.
+We'll ask for two forms of identification from you and you need to make sure that you can provide these when you make your claim.
 Forms of identification include:

 - birth certificate